Guide: Add Ebean ORM (PostgreSQL) to an Existing Maven Project - Step 2: Test Container Setup

 ```

-## Step 2 — Create a `@TestScope @Factory` class
+### A.2 — Create a `@TestScope @Factory` class

-Create a new class in the test source tree (e.g., `src/test/java/.../testconfig/TestConfiguration.java`).
+Create a new class in the test source tree (e.g., `src/test/java/.../testconfig/TestConfiguration.java`):

 ```java